Artificial Islands Deep Dive

 How Human-Made Islands Are Reshaping the Ocean and Why it Matters

-Where the Story Begins, earlier this year I did an article under the Latest Oceanic News section about Artificial Islands, I did more research and it goes a little deeper.
+Where the Story Begins, earlier this year I did an article under the Latest Oceanic News (I included in this section, below this article) section about Artificial Islands, I did more research and it goes a little deeper.

 Artificial islands sound futuristic — new land rising from the sea, built grain by grain.
 But the ocean pays the price long before the first building goes up.
 Between 2013 and 2017, China created roughly 3,200 acres of new land in the South China Sea, while Vietnam added about 120 acres and Taiwan about 8 acres, almost all on or near coral reefs (McManus, 2020).